caominhthe/awesomevim/README.md

     # Now with The Cao awesome hotkeys and new Bundle

 #### sh -c "\`curl -fsSL https://raw.githubusercontent.com/caominhthe/awesomevim/master/install.sh \`"
+**Few more things

+Have trouble with YouCompleteMe? cd into YCM directory under ~/.vim/plugged/
+$ ./install.py type it in & run it which compiles ...

 **Always be sure to run `rake update` after pulling to ensure plugins are updated**